Banchero, No. 2 Duke beat Virginia Tech 76-65 in ACC opener

 - Oops!Something went wrong.Please try again later.

-Wendell Moore Jr. added 18 points for Duke, which has won four straight.
+“He’s that talented.
+I mean, he’s that good,” Hokies coach Mike Young said.
+“We tried to go with Aluma, we tried to go with (Justyn) Mutts.
+Those two kids are hard-nosed and know what they’re looking at, they’ve played a number of really good players.
+Paolo was better.”

-Banchero sparked the go-ahead push from a 42-36 deficit, scoring on a drive, then sticking back his own miss and following with a step-back 3-pointer - all against Aluma.
-Banchero followed that by getting airborne and then zipping a pass to a cutting Trevor Keels for a layup and a 43-42 lead at the 14:31 mark.
+Banchero sparked the go-ahead push from a 42-36 deficit, scoring on a drive, then sticking back his own miss and draining a step-back 3-pointer – all against Aluma.
+He followed that by getting airborne and then zipping a pass to a cutting Trevor Keels for a layup and a 43-42 lead at the 14:31 mark.

-It was a dominant stretch from Duke's star freshman, who had been thoroughly outplayed by the 6-9 redshirt senior in the opening half.
+It was a dominant stretch from Duke’s star freshman, who had been thoroughly outplayed by Aluma, a 6-9 redshirt senior, in the opening half.

-Virginia Tech (8-5, 0-2) thrice closed to within seven in the final 5 1/2 minutes, and had a terrific opportunity to draw even closer when Aluma got a wide-open corner 3 down 72-65.
-But he couldn't connect, and then Keels followed with two free throws and a transition layup off a steal to all but seal this one.
+“I wanted to come out and have a strong second half, get to the basket more, establish myself inside,” Banchero said.
+“Yeah, I still feel like I missed a lot of chippies and stuff like that.
+Definitely could’ve played a lot better, but I definitely picked it up in the second half.”

 BIG PICTURE